neo-project/docs/docs/en-us/sc/test.md

 After compiling your smart contract and getting the related script hash, you can use POSTMAN to test by following these steps:

 1. Configure the CLI address.
-Select POST in the list and enter the RPC interface address of NEO-CLI.
+Select POST in the list and enter the RPC interface address of Neo-CLI.

 2. Select **raw** and **JSON**, and configure as follows：